 A hundred years hence, or ever so many hundred years hence, others will see them,

 Rome is nicknamed the “Eternal City” for its ancient architecture and generations of development.
 New York, too, is an “Eternal City” of sorts.
 Its skyscrapers may rise and fall with changing tastes and a growing economy.
-In the face of all change to the built environment, people remain the “eternal” constant that marks life in this city: a city with over three million foreign born from all corners of the world; a city whose functioning depends on the legions of immigrant window washers, janitors, and taxi drivers without whom this urban machine would screech to a halt.
-In 1856, Whitman wrote of a fluid and dynamic city of people not unlike the New York of today.
+Yet, in the face of all change to the built environment, immigrants remain the eternal constant that marks time and life in this city: a city with over three million foreign born from all corners of the world; a city whose functioning depends on the legions of immigrant window washers, janitors, and taxi drivers without whom this urban machine would screech to a halt.
+In 1856, Whitman wrote of a fluid and dynamic city of people in many ways like the New York of today.

-But, New York, you too are home to the injustices and inequalities urban life nurtures.
-Hart Island, New York’s pauper’s cemetery, is the final resting place of over a million mostly unknown corpses, the tired, the poor, and the huddled masses of immigrant New York.
-Over a quarter million infants are buried here, each one in an unmarked coffin hewn of pine, the size of a shoebox.
-Mass graves three coffins deep and are buried twenty-five in a row.
+New York, you, too, are home to the injustices and inequalities urban life nurtures.
+Hart Island, New York’s pauper’s cemetery since 1869, is the final resting place of over a million mostly unknown corpses over 150 years, the tired, the poor, and the huddled masses of immigrant New York.
+Over a quarter million infants are buried here, each one in an unmarked coffin made of pine, the size of a shoe box.
+Mass graves are three coffins deep and are buried twenty-five in a row.
 Nearby Riker’s Island, America’s largest jail, imprisons 10,000 a night awaiting trial in the city’s many courthouses.
-The South Bronx, per capita income $12,500, is a mere mile away from the Upper East Side, per capita income $85,000+.
+The South Bronx, with a per capita income $12,500, is a mere mile away from the Upper East Side, with a per capita income over $85,000.
 The glassy condos of Manhattan are priced at a million plus per piece, but these homes are only made possible by the immigrant workers and janitors paid $10 an hour to sweep the hallways of dust and wipe the windows of grit.
 Every night, these laborers, too, return to their homes in the gritty outer boroughs.
 They, too, ride the subway that burrows underground, as generations have before them.

-Though a century has passed since Riis, New York still is a city of social contrasts and economic disparity.
+Though a century has passed since Riis, New York still is a city of social contrasts and economic disparities.
 Ironically, Jacob Riis’ Lower East Side is now a fashionable community for the upper middle class.
-All the same, the eternal New York City of immigrants endures in the outer boroughs of Flushing, Queens, Jackson Heights, South Bronx, and Bed Stuy.
+All the same, the eternal New York City of immigrants endures in the outer boroughs of Flushing, Queens, Jackson Heights, South Bronx, and Bedfort Stuyvesant.
 In many regards, their social condition is not too different from Riis’ era.
 His images of New York testify both to how much and to how little New York has changed.
 America’s Eternal City still is a place of great injustices, but it is also the place where many of these injustices were first confronted and solved by the city’s activists and artists.